-Now we have to use the Event Bus in the component we want to send data from.
+Now we have to use the Server Bus in the component we want to send data from.
 Here we’ll use as an example two components: Server and ServerDetail.
 What we want is to pass information about a server to a component called ServerDetail.
 The ServerDetail component will render the server information according to the server clicked by the user on the Server component.

 The props is being used here on line 15 just because this components also receives a server property from another component.
-Pros is not required for using the Event Bus and they are not related.
+Pros is not required for using the Server Bus and they are not related.
 Props can be replaced by a common data property returning a “server” object with the “id” attribute.

 Now, any other component of your app can listen to the “serverSelected” event, and use the data passed to its event by using